H7KZ/AdminMode/README.md

 ### Commands

 /adminmode - you enter the admin mode

 ### How to change Prefix

 Do not change the prefix in the plugin's config change it like so:

 1. By default do /luckperms group adminmodeprefix meta removeprefix 100
 2. Set new Prefix by /luckperms group adminmodeprefix meta setprefix {PrefixName} {priorityValue}

 ### Change anything in the config

 1. Change the things you want.
 2. Reload the Plugin using the console or /reload.
-If it is does not work, try to reload it twice.
+   If it is not working, try to reload it twice.
 When that does not work too, message me.